Need help? We are available to speak to you 7 days a weekRead More

 The Australian Migration Lawyers difference

-The AAT is an independent merits review body of Australia that reviews administrative decisions made by state government bodies such as ministers, departments and agencies provided that the relevant legislation permits such review.
-It consists of multiple divisions, one of which is the Migration & Refugee Division which has jurisdiction to review decisions and hear matters relating to visa cancellations and refusals.
+The ART is an independent merits review body of Australia that reviews administrative decisions made by state government bodies such as ministers, departments, and agencies provided that the relevant legislation permits such review.
+It consists of multiple divisions, one of which is the Migration & Refugee Division, which has jurisdiction to review decisions and hear matters relating to visa cancellations and refusals.

 What is the difference between the ART and Court?

-The ART reviews decisions by standing in the shoes of the original decision maker.
-The AAT has less formality than a court, and it makes its decision by assessing the matter and the evidence with ‘fresh eyes’.
-Courts, on the other hand, can review decisions (including those of the AAT) on the basis of whether the law has been applied correctly.
+The ART reviews decisions by standing in the shoes of the original decision-maker.
+The ART has less formality than a court, and it makes its decision by assessing the matter and the evidence with ‘fresh eyes’.
+Courts, on the other hand, can review decisions (including those of the ART) on the basis of whether the law has been applied correctly.

 An appeal gives the applicant the opportunity to present arguments and information, such as supplying supporting documents or evidence, to the Tribunal to consider and review.